tonyketcham/puerh.wtf/README.md

 ## Status & Roadmap

-Right now we're in what you could consider the alpha state.
+Right now we're in what you could consider the alpha.5 state.
 The CMS is put together and experience tested well (a few updates still to come).
 The frontend of the site is usable but definitely a stand-in for what's to come.
 I've been designing a prototype in Adobe XD that's a complete departure from what's currently live, and I'm excited to finish that up and get to coding on it.

 After that, I'm going to add in data visualization components, vendor/author pages, and more tea info that exists in the backend but not yet on the front.

-I think this project has some neat potential to show the trends of what I like and what terroirs I tend to gravitate towards.
+Tea wise, I think this project has some neat potential to show the trends of what I like and what terroirs I tend to gravitate towards.
 I'm also curious about working with some interactive map ideas down the line.
-Here, I could place context to terroir, displaying geo-tagged teas along with an average tasting chart for single origin teas of similar vintages.
+With that, I could place context to terroir, displaying geo-tagged teas along with an average characteristics chart for single origin teas of similar vintages.

 To keep up with the status, check in to the issues pannel and the projects tab!